KatherineMichel/portfolio/doc/los-angeles-2023.md

 In contrast, the Universal Studios tour consisted of one large group riding on a group of connected carts with a pre-recorded commentary by Jimmy Fallon.
 Although tour guides had the freedom to provide their own additional commentary, group members did not have the opportunity to ask questions or get off the cart to take a closer look.

-However, the Universal Studios tour did include some very iconic backlots, and nothing at Warner Brothers compared to Universal's interactive, 3-D experiences.
+However, the Universal Studios tour did include some very iconic backlots, and nothing at Warner Brothers compared to Universal's immersive, 3-D experiences.

 I spent approximately 45 minutes on the Universal Studio Tour.